Some of the links in this post may be affiliate links. See our disclosure for more info.

 At the start of each morning, writing in a dream journal acts as a window into our inner consciousness.

-The subconscious mind often tries to make sense of significant events from the day prior, and making note of these dream-inspired thoughts recognizes the cleansing process that occurs in our sleep both physically and emotionally.
+The subconscious mind often tries to make sense of significant events, whether from the previous day or other, larger, life changes – and taking note of these dream-inspired thoughts recognizes the cleansing process that occurs in our sleep both physically and emotionally.

 Daily Journal Idea #2: Self-Growth Wish List